 Exposure Full sun, part shade in hotter regions.

 Soil Type Prefers a well-drained moist soil.

 Container Plant?
 A real conversation starter in a pot, on a patio, or porch.

-What we learned in Southern Euc Trials In McDonough, GA (zone 8A), 3 year old Eucalyptus trees had minimal leaf damage and looked great following winters where temps twice reached 6°.
-In Suches, GA (zone 7A), 10 month old Eucalyptus trees - that froze to the ground at 0° and 29 mph winds - are growing vigorously from the base.
+What we learned in Southern Euc Trials In McDonough, GA (zone 8A), three year old Eucalyptus trees had minimal leaf damage and looked great following winters where temps twice reached the teens.
+Trees have struggled with recent rains and humidity.

 4" Pot A well-rooted, slightly branching, 8" - 12" (from top of root ball) Eucalyptus tree.